Tama Tonga

-Alipate Aloisio Leone (born October 15, 1982) is a Tongan-American professional wrestler better known by the ring name Tama Tonga (タマ・トンガ　Tama Tonga).
-He is currently signed to New Japan Pro-Wrestling (NJPW), where he is the current NEVER Openweight Champion in his second reign.
-He is also known as a founding member of Bullet Club; he also makes appearances for Impact Wrestling in the United States.
+Alipate Aloisio Leone (born October 15, 1982), better known by his ring name Tama Tonga (タマ・トンガ), is a Tongan-American professional wrestler.
+He is signed to WWE, where he performs on the SmackDown brand and is a member of The MFT stable.
+He is also a former WWE Tag Team Champion.

-Tonga is the nephew and adopted son of professional wrestler Haku and forms the tag team Guerrillas of Destiny (G.O.D) with his cousin/adoptive brother Tanga Loa.
+From 2010 to 2024 he was in New Japan Pro-Wrestling (NJPW), where he was a founding member of Bullet Club alongside Bad Luck Fale, Karl Anderson and Prince Devitt.
+He was also a founding member of Guerrillas of Destiny (G.O.D.) alongside his brother Tanga Loa.
+The Guerrillas of Destiny won the IWGP Tag Team Championship seven times, the 2020 edition of the World Tag League tournament and, due to the collaboration between NJPW and Ring of Honor, the ROH World Tag Team Championship.
+Leone made his WWE debut as a member of The Bloodline stable.

+As a singles wrestler, Leone held the NEVER Openweight Championship four times.
 He has also worked with NJPW's partner promotion in Mexico, Consejo Mundial de Lucha Libre (CMLL) where he has held the CMLL World Tag Team Championship twice.
-Upon winning the ROH World Tag Team Championship at G1 Supercard, he became the third wrestler to have won a championship in NJPW, CMLL, and ROH, behind Rocky Romero and Matt Taven.

 Early life

 Leone and his younger brother Taula were adopted by their maternal aunt and her husband, professional wrestler Tonga Fifita – better known as Haku or Meng – from his native island of Tonga while they were visiting in 1991.
 They took him back to Poinciana, Florida where he grew up with his biological cousin and adoptive brother, fellow professional wrestler Tevita, and his older sister Vika.

-After graduating from Poinciana High School high-school, he joined the United States Air Force and was stationed for six years at Whiteman Air Force Base, serving as a B-2 Spirit mechanic.

-At the same time, his brother Tevita was playing college football with the UTEP Miners.
-During a phone call in 2004 they decided they would become professional wrestlers once they had finished their respective obligations three years later.
+After graduating from Poinciana High School, he joined the United States Air Force and was stationed for six years at Whiteman Air Force Base, serving as a B-2 Spirit mechanic.
+At the same time, his cousin Tevita was playing college football with the UTEP Miners.
+During a phone call in 2004, they decided they would become professional wrestlers once they had finished their respective obligations three years later.